 Minimum of 30 Credit Hours of Master’s Study

-TLPL XXXX: Investigating Policy, Pedagogy & Schooling.
-Required of all MA students.
+TLPL 788: Foundations of Education Inquiry: Core I. Required of all MA students.
 Focus on research methods and critique.
-Similar to EDCI 780: Theory and Research on Teaching.
+(Similar to TLPL 771: Theory and Research on Teaching).

 Thesis Research Credits